vascospereira/Computer_Labs_IO/README.md

 A timer has a 16 bit counter, two input lines, Clock and Enable, and an output line Out.
 Each timer is programmed independently of the other timers.
 Programming a timer requires two steps:

--Specifying the timer operating mode, by writing a control word to the control register
+-Specifying the timer operating mode, by writing a control word to the control register;

 -Loading the counter initial value, by writing to the counter register.